ericcornelissen/svgo-action/CONTRIBUTING.md

 respective linter accordingly.
 If you need an extra package to be able to enforce your style, add it as a `devDependency`.

+> [!NOTE]
-> **Note**: Keep in mind that the developers of the project determine the code
+> Keep in mind that the developers of the project determine the code style as
-> style as they see fit.
-For this reason, take the time to explain why you think
+> they see fit.
+For this reason, take the time to explain why you think your
-> your changes improve the project.
+> changes improve the project.

 #### Vetting